shafikul-islam/Operations-Research-Course-National-Taiwan-University-/README.md

 - Explore the intriguing world of Network Flow and Convex Analysis.
 - Learn about Lagrangian Duality and the KKT condition to tackle complex optimization scenarios.

-In this repository, you'll find a treasure trove of resources:
+In this repository, you'll find :
 - 📝 Assignments solved with Gurobi, showcasing real-world problem-solving skills.
 - 📊 Slides from the courses, ensuring a comprehensive understanding of the topics.
 - 🐍 Python code demonstrating the integration of Gurobi solver in optimization problems.

 Feel free to explore, learn, and leverage the knowledge gained from these courses.
 Let's optimize the way we approach challenges together! 🌐🧠

 Have questions or insights?
-Don't hesitate to share – we're all on this journey of learning and growth. 🌱 Happy optimizing! 🚀
+Don't hesitate to share. 🌱 Happy optimizing! 🚀